-If your baby has tiny white bumps on her nose chin or cheeks, resist the urge to try removing them.
-Your baby likely has milia, a skin condition that’s common among newborns – so common, in fact, that up to half of all babies develop milia.
+If you have tiny white bumps on your nose chin or cheeks, resist the urge to try removing them.
+You likely have milia, a skin condition that’s common among newborns – so common, in fact, that up to half of all babies develop milia.
 Mila happens when dead skin cells get trapped beneath the skin’s surface and … Read More

 Springtime temperatures may not be as intense as the summertime heat, but you still have to protect your skin against the sun’s damaging rays.
 Ultraviolet radiation from the sun, which is the No. 1 cause of skin cancer, is a year-round concern, says dermatologist Melissa Piliang, MD, FAAD.
 You can be fooled by the springtime … Read More

 Winter can be a brutal time of the year for your lips.
 The cold air, the chilling wind and dry, heated air inside all conspire to make your smoocher dry and tight.
 In addition, when we go out in the cold, the mouth is usually among the last things we cover up, says dermatologist Melissa … Read More